ADHD Medications, ADHD Diet, and Alternative Treatments

 "ADD ADHD" is a neurologically based disorder.

-This position has become controversial as many would like to dismiss the diagnosis of Attention Deficit Hyperactivity Disorder altogether saying that there is no evidence of neurological differences, or that there are no medical tests to diagnose ADD ADHD, or that the diagnostic criteria is too broad.
+Some would like to dismiss the diagnosis of Attention Deficit Hyperactivity Disorder altogether saying that there is no evidence of neurological differences, or that there are no medical tests to diagnose ADD ADHD, or that the diagnostic criteria is too broad.
 But they would be wrong.
-There is an overwhelming amount of research to support the statement that, indeed, Attention Deficit Hyperactivity Disorder is a neuro-biologically based condition.
+There is an overwhelming amount of research to support the statement that, indeed, Attention Deficit Hyperactivity Disorder is a neuro-biological condition.
 We discuss this in great detail in the neurology of the ADHD brain and offer plenty of ADHD research information.

 Brain imaging studies show that the brains of those with ADHD are different from those without ADHD in terms of size, activity, and development.
 Certain regions of the ADHD brain can be as much as 10% smaller than those without Attention Deficit Hyperactivity Disorder.
 And areas such as the frontal lobes, cerebellum, and anterior cingulate, can be very under-active compared to normal.
 These areas can also be as much as two to three years behind in development compared to normal.
 These differences will remain through the life of a person with ADHD.
 Read more about Attention Deficit Hyperactivity Disorder

 Discover 101 Tricks, Tips, and Classroom Interventions For Helping Your Child or Teen Succeed in School

 101 Classroom Interventions : An ebook from the ADHD Information Library!